fatemaquaid987/BattleShip/README.md

 ## Overview

 BattleShip is an interactive web application made using HTML5, CSS3, JavaScript and, the DOM.
 This game assumes that only one user is viewing the page that presents the game at a time (e.g., the two players are using a laptop that they pass back and forth between turns).
-Details of the game can be found (here) [https://en.wikipedia.org/wiki/Battleship_(game)].
+Details of the game can be found [here](https://en.wikipedia.org/wiki/Battleship_(game)).
 The game consists of 2 10x10 grids, with rows labeled 1-10 and columns labeled A-J. The players will place 3 game pieces: an aircraft carrier (5 spaces long), a battleship (4 spaces long), and a submarine (3 spaces long).
 These pieces can be placed either horizontally or vertically.

 ## How to run